ChenBooo/chinese_frequency_on_web/README.md

 after the master run. now, you can start one or more slave to do the information collection.
 You should know, the slave will spiders a whole website before it response to master. so if you want to start servel slave at the first time.
-Please be sure there are enough start url in master's `w_file`.
+Please be sure there are enough start url in master's "w_file".

 you can start slave by:
 <p align="center">python salve.py</p>